palderman/DSSAT/README.md

-The purpose of this package is to provide an official R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM).
+The purpose of this package is to provide a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM).
 The package provides cross-platform functions to:

 # Implemented
 - Read input files: